Skip to content

 Why it matters.
 B12 deficiency presents as fatigue, neuropathy (tingling in feet and hands), cognitive fog, and in advanced cases anemia.
 The cruel irony: peripheral neuropathy from B12 deficiency can be misattributed to diabetes itself, since diabetic neuropathy presents similarly.
 This is why some endocrinologists routinely test B12 levels in long-term metformin patients.

-Typical replenishment.
-Methylcobalamin (the bioactive form of B12) at 500–1,000 mcg daily, often paired with methylfolate.
+What to ask about.
+Methylcobalamin (the bioactive form of B12) is commonly discussed, often paired with methylfolate.
+Dosing depends on your levels and clinician guidance.
 If you're on metformin and haven't had B12 levels checked in 2+ years, that's the conversation.

 Source: DailyMed — Metformin labeling · NIH ODS — Vitamin B12